South Sudan Budget/Backpacker Travel

 Activities

-Currency: SSP South Sudanese Pound (USD widely accepted and often preferred)
+Currency: SSP South Sudanese Pound (but USD widely accepted)

 Money-Saving Tips

-Eat at local markets and street stalls instead of hotel restaurants - usually 60-80% savings
+Eat at local tea houses and street stalls instead of hotel restaurants, your wallet keeps 60-70% more of its weight.

 Common Budget Mistakes to Avoid